Schrat: Animal forms

 The Schretel appears as a butterfly according to the lore in the Tyrol region (Austria) as well as Sarganserland of the Canton of St. Gallen in Switzerland; in St. Gallen, the creature may appear also in the guise of a magpie, fox, or black cat.

-Legend from Obermumpf, Aargau, Switzerland say that the Wanzenschneider, a sort of black magician also known widely in the Black Forests in Germany, could transform into a or a Schrätteli, or a red mouse, to creep up on people who are asleep, enter through open mouths and reach the heart, riding people, leaving them half-dead or paralyzed until expelled from the mouth.
-The sorcerer died but still loitered around as a spirit in the form of a black dog, and was finally purged by the Capuchin monks of the Franciscan order.
+Legends from Obermumpf, Aargau, Switzerland say that the Wanzenschneider, a sort of black magician also known widely in the Black Forests in Germany, could transform into a or a Schrätteli, or a red mouse, to creep up on people who are asleep, enter through open mouths, reach the heart, and ride people leaving them half-dead or paralyzed until expelled from the mouth.
+The sorcerer died but still loitered around as a spirit in the form of a black dog and was finally purged by the Capuchin monks of the Franciscan order.

 Egg-hatched, chicken-shaped

-There is the motif recorded for kobolds under various names, across many regions including Pomerania that the sprite is born from an egg, laid by a hen.
+There is the motif recorded for kobolds under various names across many regions including Pomerania that the sprite is born from an egg laid by a hen.
 The Polish skrzat in Posen is reputedly born from a hen's egg of a certain peculiar shape, hatched after being kept in the armpit for a long time, (Note: (Knoop 1893) XXXII.
 Der Skrzat oder Skrzatel " p.
 111, and Kolberg (1882) cited by (Polívka 1918).)
 (Note: Moszyński (1967).
 Raised from a black hen's egg, kept under the armpit for 9 days.) and likewise in Kolberg (Kołobrzeg).
-A number of Polish anecdotes relate that the skrzat appears in the guise of a chicken, a black chicken, emaciated chicken, or flying bird with sparks flying.
+A number of Polish anecdotes relate that the skrzat appears in the guise of a chicken, a black chicken, an emaciated chicken, or a flying bird with sparks flying.

-Or else, the škrat could be bred from a black hen, or hired otherwise, but to obtain its services one had to sign away himself and his family sealed in a blood-signed, contract.
-Then, it would bring such items as the contractor desired to the window, and when carrying money it assumed the form of fire.
+Or else, the škrat could be bred from a black hen, or hired otherwise, but to obtain its services one had to sign away himself and his family sealed in a blood signed contract.
+Then, it would bring such items as the contractor desired to the window and when carrying money it assumed the form of fire.

 Dwarf

 The Alsatian Schrätzmännel also appear as dwarves (German Zwerge, sg.
 Zwerg) dwelling in caves in the woods and mountains.

 The same is true for the Razeln or Schrazeln in Upper Palatinate, whose cave dwellings are known as Razellöcher (Schrat holes).
 Other names for them are Razen, Schrazen, Strazeln, Straseln, and Schraseln.
 They dwell in the mountains and help the humans with their work, acting as domestic sprites.
 This they do at night, for they dislike to be seen.
-They only enter the homes of good people and bring good fortune upon them, expecting but the food left over on the dishes as their payment.
+They only enter the homes of good people and bring good fortune upon them, expecting the food left over on the dishes as their payment.
 Any other form of gratitude, especially gifts, will drive them away instead, for they will think their service has been terminated, and they will leave with tears.
-First they wait, then they eat, and after that they go into the baking oven for dancing and threshinge.
+First they wait, then they eat, and after that they go into the baking oven for dancing and threshing.
 Ten pairs or at least twelve Razen are said to fit inside an oven for threshing.